How to Pick Hardware for Cabinets: The Best Guide

 Understanding Your Kitchen’s Style: The Starting Point

 Before diving into cabinet hardware options, it’s important to consider the style of your kitchen.
 The overall style—whether it’s modern, traditional, or somewhere in between—will heavily influence your hardware selection.
-It’s a matter of personal preference and figuring out your style will make it easier to pick a hardware type.
+It’s a matter of personal preference, and figuring out your style will make it easier to pick a hardware type.

 Modern and Contemporary Kitchens

 If your kitchen has a more contemporary look, you’ll want hardware that complements the clean lines and sleek surfaces.
 Think reflective, shiny cabinets, clean lines, minimalist modern design.
 Modern hardware often features long pulls, simple bar pulls, or minimalist knobs.
-The modern look focuses on functionality and simplicity, making stainless steel appliances and sleek light fixtures the perfect companions.
-You wouldn’t put an ornate knob in this kitchen.

 Traditional Kitchens

 Traditional kitchens, on the other hand, often call for more ornate hardware style.
 Think of classic cup pulls, oil-rubbed bronze finishes, and detailed knobs that add a touch of elegance to cabinet fronts.
-These pieces work well in kitchens with rich wood tones and detailed molding.
-A wood painted knob would also look super cute in this home design.

 Transitional Kitchens

 If you’re like me and enjoy a mix of modern and traditional elements, a transitional kitchen might be your style of choice.
-This design style allows you to blend contemporary design with traditional touches, making it a great choice if you want the best of both worlds.
-Brass hardware can be an excellent option here, providing a cohesive look that ties the room together.
-You might have decorative trim work but also have clean lines in your new kitchen.
+This design style enables you to blend contemporary design with traditional touches, making it an ideal choice for those who want the best of both worlds.

 Gone are the days when all kitchen hardware had to match perfectly.
 Today, mixing different styles, finishes, and sizes can add visual interest and personality to your kitchen.
 It’s a favorite trick of interior designers to mix and match hardware for a unique look.
-My only tip here would be to not mix two finishes in your kitchen within the hardware – for example, keep all the knobs and pulls on the cabinets the same finish BUT your faucet, appliances, light fixtures can be a different finish.
-The only exception to the rule would be to mix wooden knobs with metal knobs or pulls within the kitchen cabinet fronts.
-My friend Erin from Erin Zubot Designs does this wonderfully in her kitchen.

 Knobs and Pulls: A Perfect Combination

 One popular choice is to use a combination of knobs and pulls.
 A good rule of thumb is to place cabinet knobs on doors and drawer pulls on drawers.
 This method is not only functional but also adds a balanced look to your kitchen.
-For larger drawers, consider using longer pulls that provide both style and ease of use, especially on heavy drawers.

 Mixing Finishes

 This approach works particularly well if you’re aiming for a cohesive design that doesn’t feel too matchy-matchy.
 Just make sure to keep the rest of the kitchen’s elements, like light fixtures and appliances, in harmony with your chosen finishes.
-I would keep all the cabinet hardware ONE finish and then compliment it with a different finish for light fixtures, faucets or even appliances.

 Playing with Sizes

 Different sizes of hardware can also create a unique look.
 For instance, using small knobs on upper cabinets and larger pulls on lower drawers can draw the eye and add visual interest.
-Additionally, if you have larger cabinets, a longer pull might be the perfect hardware to maintain proportion and functionality.

-Size and Placement: Getting It Just Right
+Getting Size and Placement Right

 Getting the size and placement right is soo important to get your desired look.
-I’ve seen people using tiny knobs on long cabinet drawers and it looks so odd.
-Large drawers should have either two knobs/pulls side by side or one long pull – but I digress.
-I’ll add a bunch of pictures as well because it’s easier to observe placement visually in a kitchen space than by reading about it.
+I’ve seen people using tiny knobs on long cabinet drawers, and it looks so odd.

 Proportions Matter

 The size of the hardware should complement the size of the cabinet doors and drawer fronts.
 For larger cabinets and drawers, it’s a good idea to choose longer pulls that provide both aesthetic balance and practical ease.
-On the other hand, small knobs work well on smaller doors and drawers, adding a subtle touch without overpowering the design.

 Placement Techniques